SuperOfficeDocs/superoffice-docs/docs/en/onsite/compatibility/index.md

 We make the compatibility reports when other vendors release newer versions after our release.
 This is where you see if, for example, a new version of Internet Explorer is compatible with the current releases of SuperOffice.
 You can also check out the [system requirements][1].

+## MacOS Sonoma

+![macOS Sonoma][img20]

+We have tested SuperOffice Web, Service and WebTools for Mac 12.0.69.0 on MacOS Sonoma.
+No issues were found during testing.
+The report was made on September 30th 2023.

+<a href="../../../assets/downloads/compatibility/maclink---os-macos-sonoma.xlsx" download>Click to download report</a>

 ## SQL Server 2022

 ![MS SQL 2022][img19]